SETTING UP AUSCHWITZ-1

 The Unterkunftsgebaude building, the biggest among the four concrete giants of the former ‘Polish Tobacco Monopoly’, was mainly used as the warehouse.
 Its spacious premises were used to store the goods, which had already been sorted within the infamous ‘Canada’ section within the Auschwitz Birkenau.
 At varying periods, anywhere from 100 to 150 prisoners at the time were appointed to check the belongings for values and then to sort it for storing.
 The Unterkunfstgebaude facility was also a storage for the goods confiscated from the local citizens, in particular from the city of Oswiecim.
 In the spring of 1941, the belongings of the forcibly evicted villagers of the demolished Brzezinka were delivered to this very facility for sorting.
 The newly appointed SS officers, who were to come to Oswiecim used to set up new homes with the furniture and homeware, had been previously confiscated from polish citizens and those, who were shot, starved to death or asphyxiated in the gas chambers in Auschwitz.

 At the times of the Auschwitz camp, the Unterkunftsgebäude facility was generally considered as no less a privilege than the infamous ‘Canada’ section in Birkenau.
-Its ‘employees’ among the prisoners were in most cases accommodated and brought here from the Barack №23 of the main camp and were rarely involved in any physical work beyond sorting.
+Its ‘employees’ among the prisoners were in most cases accommodated and brought here from Barack №23 of the main camp and were rarely involved in any physical work beyond sorting.
 The staff had access to the camp resources, food in particular.
 At some ‘intense’ periods in Birkenau, the workers of the Unterkunftsgebaude were directly involved in work within the Judenrampe.
 In August 1943 the workers were sent to assist the liquidation of two big ghettos in Sosnowiec and Będzin to the North.
 By the time two ghettos were liquidated, apr.
 35 000 of its inhabitants were gassed in Auschwitz.
-On July 21, 1944, two workers of the Unterkunftsgebaude facility managed to escape the camp.
+On July 21, 1944, two workers from the Unterkunftsgebaude facility managed to escape the camp.

 It’s of historical importance to note, that one of the premises of the Unterkunftsgebaude building used to locate the Auschwitz camp topography.
 With some minor exceptions, even the SS guards were not permitted to enter the site.
 This typography used to print a diverse variety of documents, enquired by the camp administration and Kommandantur, such as passes for guards, SS identification records, work assignments, papers of the civil consultants, taken into service on factories within the ‘SS interest zone’.
 The female staff of this typography among the Slovak Jews succeeded to contact the camp resistance movement and to give deliver confidential accounts on the mass murders in Auschwitz.
 In 1943 the typography was moved to the Schutzhaftlagerweiterung Barack camp to the North.